compomics/ms2rescore/README.md

 4. Run `start-gui-windows.bat` to start the MS²Rescore GUI.

 If Microsoft Defender SmartScreen displays a warning, click "More info" and then click "Run anyway".
-When starting the GUI, don't mind the terminal windows that opens next to the GUI.
+When starting the GUI, don't mind the terminal window that opens next to the GUI.

 To install a newer version of MS²Rescore, run `upgrade-gui-windows.bat`.